 A grade '2' would indicate that the teacher's expectations (as listed above) were not met.
-Pupils should be given an explanation for receiving this grade.
-A warning should be written into the pupil's diary to allow them the opportunity to rectify the situation.
+Pupils should be given an explanation for receiving this grade which must be written on ISAMs.
+A warning should be written into iSams to allow the pupil the opportunity to rectify the situation.